 Within the Moore Medical Center, they had the chance to interact with local volunteers their age.
 These bilingual Guatemalan volunteers served the purpose of translating in the screening clinic, pre-op, and post-op.
 This was an opportunity for the MUSE students to connect with their peers, and find commonalities between the two cultures.

 It seemed obvious that it was a truly life-changing experience for both patients and teens.

 (Pictured top left, Selly with sibling of patient, top right Xai with patient Kristen, 7 years)

 Our individual surgical care patients came from Belize, Congo, Ecuador, Guatemala, Honduras, Jamaica, Nicaragua, Peru and

 Uganda.
 In total, we mended 23 children from overseas countries.
 Here is a look at some of the lives we've touched...

 As we end this year, Mending Kids reflects on all that’s been accomplished during 2018.
-The year was filled with milestones and memories.
+The year was filled with stories of recovery and heartfelt memories.
 Mending Kids helped save and change the lives of children from all over the world.
-The surgeries provided were varied from colorectal, cardiac, to plastic and burns, ENT and orthopedic.
-Here is a snapshot of some of the lives’ we’ve touched in 2018:
+The surgeries provided varied; colorectal, cardiac, ENT, plastic and burns.
+Here is a snapshot of some of the lives we’ve touched in 2018: